 Eventually, you may realize that you no longer have much to learn at your job.
 And that may be by design.
 Jobs often have different levels (usually identified by a number, a prefix, or by title), which means their function has limits.

 If you feel you've learned all you can learn in your current role, it may be time to look for another position.
-But if you like the company, it may help to ask your manager for more responsibility first.
-Or, find out if there's a role within your company that already exists.
+But if you like the company, it may help to ask your manager for more responsibility first or find out if there's a role within your company that may offer you room to learn.
 Transitioning to that role may be more rewarding than simply quitting, and it will also help you protect your resume and any tenured perks you may have earned from your job.

 Sometimes when a boss leaves, a company restructures, or a department is downsized, the workplace can become uncomfortable and even high-stress.
 If this sounds like something you've been dealing with, it may have changed your job or your daily professional life enough to make you feel like your job is completely different.

 The landscape of your position may have changed enough to make you feel like you don't want to be there anymore, or like the job is no longer what you signed up for.
 If that is what you're experiencing, it may be beneficial to try to get clarity on what your job is supposed to be so you can identify what it is you don't like.